 Shampoo and conditioner bars

-I have now taken the step and bought one of each of the bars.
-I went to Lush, as I had heard a great many good things, and they recommended two bars for me.
-I went for the ‘Honey I washed my hair’ shampoo bar and ‘jungle’ conditioner bar.
-I also purchased two metal tins to keep them in.
-While it was an initial expense, they last much linger than traditional bottles, so will save me money over time.
+Lush have some great options, and they will recommend bars to suit.
+Two recommended are the ‘Honey I washed my hair’ shampoo bar and ‘jungle’ conditioner bar.
+You can also buy two metal tins to keep them in.
+While it is an initial expense, they last much longer than traditional bottles, so will save you money over time.
 It might be slightly less convenient, and I do find the conditioner more of a challenge, it is not enough to go back to bottled hair care.

 Plus, when you travel, they don’t take up as much space in a bag and if you are going hand luggage only they don’t count as a liquid!